alvarog2491/bank-client-subscription-classifier/docs/docs/mlflow/v3/02_architecture.md

 V3 extends the existing factory pattern architecture with cross-validation capabilities in the `BaseModel` class.

 !!! info "K-fold Integration"
-    The `BaseModel` class now includes a `cross_validate()` method that performs stratified K-fold cross-validation.
-This method integrates seamlessly with the existing training pipeline while providing robust performance evaluation.
+    The `BaseModel` class has been augmented with a `cross_validate()` method that executes stratified K-fold cross-validation.
+This method integrates with the existing training pipeline to provide robust performance evaluation.

 ## Core Components